dwyl/product-owner-guide/readme.md

 <img src="https://user-images.githubusercontent.com/16775804/34883587-e7b8c46c-f7b1-11e7-8f7a-035b0e29eded.png" width=500px />

 So if you come across a bug :bug: remember to include lots of detail to help your team replicate it.
+Think:

-Think: what pathway did I take to get to the error? ie. who was I logged in as? :busts_in_silhouette: what was I trying to do when it happened?
-What device or browser was I using? :iphone::computer: e.g. Internet Explorer v10 or iPhone 6 view.
-Then take a screenshot of the bug and put it all into an issue to be fixed :wrench: :sparkles:.
+- What pathway did I take to get to the error? ie. who was I logged in as?
+:busts_in_silhouette: what was I trying to do when it happened?
+- What device or browser was I using? :iphone::computer: e.g. Internet Explorer v10 or iPhone 6 view.

+Then take a screenshot of the bug and put it all into an issue to be fixed
+:wrench: :sparkles:.

 ### Optimal Team Size - Brooks' Law